Techland urges early Dying Light 2 players to wait until day 1 patch, claims it's the way it's "meant to be played" - Gamepur

 According to the post, the day 1 patch includes a range of fixes and improvements, which have been worked on over the last few weeks.
 Unfortunately, Techland did not delve into specifics, meaning we’ll have to wait until launch for more detailed patch notes.
 However, the team ended its post by stating that the day 1 patch is, “the way to experience Dying Light 2 the way it’s meant to be played.”

 This shouldn’t be an unfamiliar conundrum to anyone that’s been gaming the last several years.
-Nearly every major release has a day 1 patch that either fixes minor or major issues, improves performance in select areas, or adds features like a photo mode.
+Nearly every major release has a day 1 patch that either fixes known issues, improves performance in select areas, or adds features like a photo mode.